jsplumb/jsplumb/README.md

 # jsPlumb
 jsPlumb provides a means for a developer to visually connect elements on their web pages.
 It uses SVG or Canvas in modern browsers, and VML on IE 8 and below.
-The latest version is 1.3.3.
+The latest version is 1.3.4.

-The project started out life on Google Code and has been hosted there for the last two years; from version 1.3.4 (which is still in development) onwards it also lives here on GitHub.
+The project started out life on Google Code and has been hosted there for the last two years; from version 1.3.4 onwards it also lives here on GitHub.
 The source repo is now being synchronised between the two.
 I did this because I didn't want to lose the project history (issues etc), and I know some people checkout the source from Google Code.